mpv-player/mpv/DOCS/man/en/options.rst

 --zoom
     Allow software scaling, where available.
-This will allow scaling with output drivers (like x11, fbdev) that do not support hardware scaling where MPlayer disables scaling by default for performance reasons.
+This will allow scaling with output drivers (like x11) that do not support hardware scaling, where MPlayer disables scaling by default for performance reasons.